 Wandering amid the half-timbered houses of this picture-perfect French village will make you feel like you’ve stepped into a fairy tale.
 Beuvron-en-Auge is located along Normandy’s 25-mile Cider Route, which means you can sample delicious apple ciders and brandies in restaurants all over town—with a side of local Camembert or Livarot cheese, of course.

-Where to Stay: Le Pave d’Hotes offers five individually decorated rooms, each with satellite TV and minibar.
+Where to Stay: Le Pave d’Hotes offers five individually decorated rooms, each with flat-screen TV and minibar.
 Breakfast is included and served outside in the garden on warm, sunny mornings.

 Collioure, Occitanie